dcompgriff/Twitter_acct_management_micro_service/README.md

 Running The Service:
 Command to start:
-"docker run -it --rm -p 80:80 twitter_micro_service" Command to stop:
+"docker run -it --rm -p 80:80 -name mnode twitter_micro_service" Command to stop:
+"Ctrl-c"
+or
-"docker stop "
+"docker stop mnode"

 Building The Docker Image:
 Command to build: